gabriel951/my_work/publications/NatFoM_20/README.md

 the work better.
 Thanks to all people who read the blog post.

 # Video
-The video that will be shown in the conference is available in Youtube:
+The video that was shown in the conference is available in Youtube:
 > https://www.youtube.com/watch?v=IrG5AtoMeXw&t=15s